fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 ## Understanding B&eacute;zier curves

-B&eacute;zier curves refers to the mathematical representation used to produce smooth curves digitally.
-Generally, *Cubic*- and *Quadratic*-order of these curves are used &mdash; note that FontForge also supports *Spiro* curves, which are an alternate representation for the designer.
+The concept of “B&eacute;zier curves” refers to a particular mathematical representation used to produce smooth curves digitally.
+Generally, *Cubic*- and *Quadratic*-order of these curves are used &mdash; through FontForge also supports *Spiro* curves, which are an alternate representation for the designer.

-In this chapter, we will only discuss *Cubic* paths, as that’s what’s generally used when drawing glyphs. *Spiro* paths will be discussed in the next section, and *Quadratic* curves are only found in TrueType fonts and rarely used in drawing &ndash; they are rather generated at build time.
+In this chapter, we will only discuss *Cubic* paths, as that’s what’s generally used when drawing glyphs. *Spiro* paths will be discussed in the next chapter, and *Quadratic* curves are only found in TrueType fonts and rarely used in drawing &ndash; they are rather generated at build time.

 A typical B&eacute;zier path is composed of an anchor, with two handles that mark the overall direction &mdash; the length of each handle determines the length of the curve on each side &ndash;